Trespass to land: Ireland

 Trespass in Republic of Ireland law is similar to trespass in English law.
 The Criminal Justice (Public Order) Act 1994 made it an offence "for a person, without reasonable excuse, to trespass on any building or the curtilage thereof in such a manner as causes or is likely to cause fear in another person".
 The Criminal Law (Defence and the Dwelling) Act 2011 allows use of reasonable force against someone entering a dwelling "as a trespasser for the purpose of committing a criminal act".

+New Zealand

+In New Zealand law, the Trespass Act 1980 provides that the occupier of a property or premises, or their agent, can deliver to an individual a "warning to leave" or "warning to stay off" the place; if the recipient trespasses thereafter, they are guilty of a crime rather than merely liable for a tort.
+If X delivers such a trespass notice to Y, in New Zealand English one may say that "X trespasses Y".

 United Kingdom

 England and Wales

 In English law, trespass to land involves the "unjustifiable interference with land which is in the immediate and exclusive possession of another".
 Land is defined as the surface, subsoil, airspace and anything permanently attached to the land, such as houses.
 It is not necessary to prove that harm was suffered to bring a claim, and is instead actionable per se.
 While most trespasses to land are intentional, it can also be committed negligently.
 Accidental trespass also incurs liability, with an exception for entering land adjoining a road unintentionally (such as in a car accident).
 Although previously a pure tort, the Criminal Justice and Public Order Act 1994 created some circumstances in which trespass to land can also be a crime.